 Every horse should receive tailor made training to be able to develop symmetrically:

 The horse's body needs to be able to bend equally to the left and to the right.
+And this requires a proper use of the skeleton and muscles in the body and legs.

 Knowing the true cause of natural asymmetry does not really matter, but it is important to realize that lateral asymmetry is a fact that we cannot ignore and we will need to work with it.